Whether you are new in the field or a professional who has seemed to run out of webinar introduction scripts, this guide will help you out.

 So, what do we take from this?
 The importance of planning, of course!

-For one, a webinar introduction script allows you to cover all the bases, so you don’t miss something.
-It can also serve as a guide that will help you create a more organized output.
+- An effective webinar script will serve as a guide that will help you create a more organized output.

-It Starts with a Greeting – and Some Gratitude
+1. It Starts with a Greeting – and Some Gratitude

 Whether you host a live or automated webinar, you just don’t dive right in.
 It’s like going into the middle of the movie without knowing what led to the story arc.